Emblem21-OpenSource/flownote/docs/01-installation.md

 ## Use Cases

-Once you've prepared everything, find the right [Use Case](03-use-cases.md) to use FlowNote.
+You're read to being.
+Review common [Use Cases](03-use-cases.md) to specify how you intend to use FlowNote.

 ##### Documentation